2Bye/speech2number/README.md

 # speech2number
 E2E method for conversion spoken numbers to text numbers

+P.S.

+This project is a test task.
+The goal of the project is to show how the problem can be approached.
+Quality and results have a lower priority

 ## Description

 The method receives an **Russian-speech** WAV audio (mono, 16000KHz) file and uses it as an input to the model, based on a [QuartzNET - deep convolutional neural network.](https://arxiv.org/abs/1910.10261)